cran/PDE/README.md

 5.  **Filter word times**: This represents the minimum number of hits described above which has to be detected for a paper to be further analyzed.
 If the threshold is not met, a documentation file can be exported if selected in the documentation section.
+The filter word threshold can either be an abolute number or a percentage.
     Argument for `PDE_extr_data_from_pdfs()`: `filter.word.times`

 6.  **Copy/move PDF files**: If filter words are used in the analyses,